Mayankcreator/SideBar-Menu/README.md

 # SideBar-Menu
-Here, we will create a simple sidebar menu for our website design layout to give it resoinsiveness.
+Here, we will create a simple sidebar menu for our website design layout to give it responsiveness.